verona238/Peredelkino-the-voice-of-contemporaries/README.md

 # Peredelkino-the-voice-of-contemporaries
-The project visualizes residency data from Peredelkino and feedback left by the cultural center's visitors.
+The project is aimed at visualizing data about Peredelkino residents and visitor reviews.